fbpx

 Lawsuits Are Being Filed

-A lawsuit was recently filed accusing manufacturer Johnson & Johnson of manufacturing, marketing, and selling a defective medical device for the repair of inguinal and incisional hernias.
+A recently filed lawsuit accused Johnson & Johnson of manufacturing, marketing, and selling a defective medical device for repairing inguinal and incisional hernias.

-According to the complaint, the plaintiff was implanted with a Physiomesh hernia patch in May 2014 and she alleges that her condition was not remedied by the procedure.
+According to the complaint, the plaintiff was implanted with a Physiomesh hernia patch in May 2014, and she alleges that the procedure did not remedy her condition.
 Instead, her condition became worse after the Physiomesh hernia patch was used.
 She experienced persistent abdominal pain, diminished bowel motility, and bowel obstruction.

-More lawsuits are being filed by people claiming the use of hernia mesh in their surgical procedure resulted in serious injuries from the complications.
+More lawsuits are being filed by people claiming the use of hernia mesh in their surgical procedures resulted in serious injuries from the complications.

 Potential Compensation in a Hernia Mesh Claim